Isle of Mull workshop, June 7 – 14th, 2014

 Other days are spent visiting various locations around the island in search of photographic subjects including up to four species of wild orchids, an ancient oak woodland and coastal habitats rich in lichens, seaside plants and rock pools.

 You will get help in basic camera craft, macro work, bird photography and composition.
 If time permits, we will also cover some basic digital processing.
 There will be indoor sessions, including slide presentations, if the weather prevents us from venturing out at any time.

-This event has now been held.
-There is a report on the event, and some of the participants’ photos, on the museum’s blog here.
+Two of these events have now been held.
+There is a report on the latest one, and some of the participants’ photos, on the museum’s blog here.

 A further event will take place on January 11th, 2014.
 This will be a full day during which we will be able to photograph some of the museum’s rare and beautiful frogs.
 Full details will be posted on the museum’s website.